 Over the last million years, the human lineage became more complex with Homo heidelbergensis, Homo neanderthalensis, the mysterious Denisovans, and island species such as Homo floresiensis and Homo luzonensis.
-Finally, Homo sapiens, which appeared in Africa about 300,000 years ago, is distinguished by the emergence of symbolic language, art, and cumulative culture, leading to the current planetary diversity and dominance.
+Finally, Homo sapiens, which appeared in Africa about 300,000 years ago, is distinguished by the emergence of symbolic language, art, and cumulative culture, leading to today's planetary diversity and dominance.

 Species | Period (Ma) | Main Location | Key Features |